 Testimonial videos show real people or influencers expressing their satisfaction with your products.
 This kind of content creates a sense of authenticity and trust.
 People are more likely to buy a product based on a recommendation from their peers or somebody who shares their values or lifestyle choices.

 Finally, there are the unboxing videos and shopping haul videos.
 These videos replicate the sense of excitement and anticipation associated with a new purchase.

 And as any good advertising executive (or campaigning politician) will tell you, we human beings aren’t as rational as we’d like to think.
 Instead, we tend to make decisions based on emotion rather than cold hard facts.
 So if you can stir your audience’s feelings, you’re more likely to convert them into paying customers.

 How To Make YouTube Content That Drives Results?

-The first thing you'll need is some kit.
-But you don't have to break the bank on an expensive lighting rig.
+The first thing you’ll need is a kit.
+But you don’t have to break the bank on an expensive lighting rig.
 Some of the most successful YouTubers attract millions of views every week with nothing more than a decent smartphone and editing software.
 For more complex videos, there are plenty of freelance content creators and digital agencies that will shoot and produce your content.